WangDHg/GADIFF/README.md

 ## Acknowledgement

-This repo is built upon the diffusion framework of excellent work [[GeoDiff]](https://github.com/MinkaiXu/GeoDiff).
+This repo is built upon the diffusion framework of excellent work, [[GeoDiff]](https://github.com/MinkaiXu/GeoDiff).

 ## Contact